GaryCollinsAI-Sec/GaryCollinsAI-Sec/README.md

 ## About Me

-I'm a software engineer and cybersecurity professional focused on building and securing modern applications and cloud environments.
+I'm a software engineer and cybersecurity professional focused on building, securing, and improving modern applications and cloud environments.

-My approach combines **software development, application security, cloud security, and security engineering** throughout the development lifecycle.
+My approach combines **software development, DevSecOps, application security, cloud security, and security engineering** throughout the development lifecycle.

-I enjoy building systems, threat modeling them, testing their security, identifying weaknesses, implementing defenses, and validating the results.
+I enjoy building systems, threat modeling them, testing their security, identifying weaknesses, implementing defenses, automating security practices, and validating the results.

 > **Build it.
 Secure it.
 Understand it.
 Improve it.**